MrChadMWood/application_tracker/README.md

 ## Overview

-Preface: This project is not complete and should not be considered stable.
-It's still a work in progress.
+**Note**: This project is still under development and should not be considered stable.

-The Job Application Tracker is a web-based application designed to help users track their job applications, postings, resumes, and responses.
-It offers a streamlined interface for users to input data, view their job search history, and organize related information.
-The application is built using modern web technologies like FastAPI and Pydantic for the backend, Streamlit for the user interface, PostgreSQL for data storage, and Docker for portability.
-The system is designed with a focus on dynamic CRUD (Create, Read, Update, Delete) operations, RESTful principles, and allow for easy data tracking by job seekers.
+The Job Application Tracker started as a simple tool to track job applications, facilitating easy data entry with minimal constraints.
+The goal was to create a system that allows users to focus on their job hunt without being bogged down by the tracking process.

+Initially, the project aimed to include domain-specific features like resume parsing, full-text search on applications, and trend analysis based on keywords.
+While these remain objectives, the project's scope has expanded.
+The current focus is on making the UI and API as generic and reusable as possible, inspired by React's component philosophy.
+This is to provide a streamlined development experience for simple applications meant to facillitate data entry, such as a job application tracker (or, an ice-cream machine repair tracker [looking at you, McDonalds...]).

+The UI implements a dynamic form system that is agnostic to the specific form fields or their number.
+Similarly, the API generates CRUD endpoints with minimal configuration.

 ### Technologies Used